anubhabghosh/ParamEstimation/README.md

 - `/config/`: This folder contains configurations for training RNN models in `.json` format.
 - `/log/`:  This folder contains the logfiles related to the training of the RNN models.
 - `/models/`: This folder contains the trained model checkpoints saved as `*.pt` files.
 - `/MATLAB_Code/`: This folder contains relevant code to simulate the MATLAB models.
-Relevant MATLAB code is found for:
+Note that for the inference comparison, both MATLAB and Python based methods should use the same kind of trajectories (which can be created in Python as .mat file, usually done in the analysis notebooks and then the relevant path is provided to the MATLAB scripts.
+The datafile by default provided in the scripts may need to be changed depending on the filename of the generated dataset.
+Users are used to check the information in the subfolders provided:
   - `/cpf_saem/`: This folder contains code to execute the conditional CPF-SAEM method for estimating the two variance parameters, you should execute the file [`compute_ML_performance.m`](https://github.com/anubhabghosh/ParamEstimation/blob/master/MATLAB_Code/AlternativeML_based_methods/cpf_saem/compute_ML_performance.m).
   - `/SimplerNLSS_Model/`: This folder contains code to execute the PSEM method for the simpler NLSS model for estimating 4 unknown parameters, you should execute the file [`run_ML_based_fixed_theta_random_init.m`](https://github.com/anubhabghosh/ParamEstimation/blob/master/MATLAB_Code/AlternativeML_based_methods/NL_time_series_model/SimplerNLSSmodel/run_ML_based_fixed_theta_random_init.m)
   - `/Linear_Toy_model/` : This folder contains code for executing the linear estimator based on the approach of DeepBayes for the linear Toy model, you should run [`run_multiple_simulations_fixed_theta_w_bias.m`](https://github.com/anubhabghosh/ParamEstimation/blob/master/MATLAB_Code/Linear_Toy_Model/Linear_Model/run_multiple_simulations_fixed_theta_w_bias.m) to execute the method for a multiple values of P, M in order to replicate the table of varying MSE versus P, M.